 I’m now publishing my CD survey as a separate post.
 Please refer to my survey of the best CD rates.
 This recap will focus on banking news of the week and liquid accounts.

-Hot CD Deals: I just wanted to include this reminder of three hot CD deals that are still available:
+Hot CD Deals: I just wanted to include this reminder of a few hot CD deals that are available.

 Checking/Savings/Money Market Accounts: